kirandash/react/covid-tracker/README.md

     - Selectors ---> Abstracting the state's format, transforming state data
 2. For handling CSS: we are currently using separate .css file aka **css modules**.
 Ex: component.js and component.css file.
 This is not ideal to have extra css file or modules for every component.
     - It will clutter our folder structure.
-    - If .css file is separate, then we will need additional classes to change css as per state.
-Ex: 'selected' or 'active' class needs to be added to the item in component if active style is needed.
-But with styled components, we don't need these additional classes.
 3. **Styled Component:** Allows us to define styles inside our JS files.
-Ex: Instead of using `<Item className={item.isSelected ? "selected" : "not-selected"}`, we can just use: `<Item selected={true}>`
+    - Benefit: Lesser files.
+Clean folder structure.
-4. More Benefit: can pass props to them and thus can dynamically change styles
+    - Important Benefit: can pass props to Styled Component and thus can dynamically change styles.
+And hence the styled components are reusable.

 ### 6.2 Creating a Styled Component
 1. Install: `npm install styled-components`